You can ask anyone who regularly tends to their garden. They’ll tell you right away that a garden tiller is a worthy

 Best Overall: Yard Butler TNT-4 Garden Twist And Tiller

 - ERGONOMIC DESIGN 38” tall with a step plate that centers you over the tool, a solid ½” powder coated steel shaft and a wide 12” T handle that reduces the effort of twisting, using the force of your body to easily rotate sharp angled claw tines into hard compacted soil.

 - LOOSENS, TURNS, TILLS AND AERATES soil promoting the free flow of water, air, and fertilizer for a healthier and more beautiful yard and garden.

-Yard Butler takes all that’s good about garden tools and optimizes it.
+Yard Butler takes all that’s good about garden tools and optimizes them.
 This is more than clear with this garden tiller.